ashim-nepal/MiniRegression-Library/README.md

 # MiniRegression-Library

 This Repository consists of a simple Regression Library and includes tasks that I have learned/practiced for different python ML Regression task.
 You are Free to take and use these projects as per your understanding need.
 Enjoy your tour to my mini Regression Library🌾!!
+(This simple library is still in development phase and some tests are yet to be done!)

 ## Acknowledgements